 - Reduce the reliance on and costs to the healthcare system.

-Through PHS’ Food and Nutrition Services Bundle Network, we connect food-insecure hospital patients and managed care members with referrals to a myriad of food- and nutrition-related community services including SNAP, WIC, home-delivered meals, food pantries, soup kitchens, senior shared meal sites, discounted source of fresh produce, and diabetes self-management education programs.
+- Reducing food insecurity among public hospital patients and health plan members by connecting them to a myriad of food and nutrition-related community services including SNAP, WIC, home-delivered meals, food pantries, soup kitchens, senior shared meal sites, discounted source of fresh produce, and diabetes self-management education programs.
 We work across 40+ community partner sites.
 Learn more about our work in PHS’ FNS Bundle Network Report.

-PHS works with residents of public housing in East Harlem to connect older adult (aged 65+) residents to nutritious food resources, senior services, health insurance, benefits, and health care services.
-Called the East Harlem Village Network, the program connects with over 40 partner sites to improve their quality of life and help them to successfully age in place.
-During the COVID-19 pandemic, PHS’ Get Connected campaign supported these seniors with tablets, internet service, and technology training so that they can safely access telehealth services, groceries, medicine, interactive classes, and more.
-The results from this project will enable us to expand to more vulnerable seniors in NYC next year.
+- Supporting older adults’ quality of life and success in aging in place.
+Our network connects older adults to nutritious food resources, senior services, health insurance, benefits, and health care services.
+During the COVID-19 pandemic, PHS’ Get Connected campaign supported these older adults with tablets, internet service, and technology training so that they can safely access telehealth services, groceries, medicine, interactive classes, and more.

-PHS’ What Matters To You?
-Network connects WIC participants to over 20 local organizations that address high-priority social needs in their communities.
+- Optimizing access to benefit program impact by connecting WIC participants to over 20 local organizations that address high-priority social needs in their communities.
 This program improves health outcomes among vulnerable women and children by increasing retention to receive ongoing support in food checks, nutrition education, and breastfeeding support.
-What Matters to You? is implemented in partnership with Johns Hopkins University.